voorhoede/plek/website/docs/guide/usage.md

 ### [Fly](https://fly.io/)
 `fly [options] <appName>`

-To use the CLI make sure the the `FLY_TOKEN` environment variable is set.
+To use the CLI make sure the `FLY_TOKEN` environment variable is set.

 #### options
 - `stage`: Environment stage to use.